Chimney Cap

 Wrong Chimney Cap Material

-We’ve already weighed the pros and cons of choosing different metals for chimney caps.
-So, you’re aware of how choosing the wrong material could be detrimental to your chimney cap and the safety of your chimney.
+You’re already aware of how choosing the wrong material could be detrimental to your chimney cap and the safety of your chimney.

 For example, if you’re living in the Southwest or any other dry area, using a galvanized steel chimney cap would be a good choice because it’s cheaper.
-However, in most of America, the galvanized steel wouldn’t last more than a few years due to corrosion from the elements and deshaping.
+However, in most of the United States, galvanized steel wouldn’t last more than a few years due to corrosion from the elements and reshaping.
 And even though you could increase its life a bit through regular maintenance, it’s a lot of work.

-Stainless steel caps are much better in that regard and require little to no maintenance and last a long time.
-Chimney caps made from copper are also resistant to rust and last a long time but require maintenance to retain their aesthetic appeal.
+Stainless steel caps are much better in that regard.
+They require little to no maintenance and last a long time.
+Chimney caps made from copper are resistant to rust and last a good while but require maintenance to retain their aesthetic appeal.

 You should be extra cautious when ensuring that the chimney cap is tightly secured.
 Any loose nuts or bolts could result in your chimney cap flying off and causing serious damage to nearby property.

-It’s also important to secure your chimney cap with the hardware that came along with it.
-Not doing so would lead to potential problems.
+It’s also important to secure your chimney cap with the hardware that comes along with it.
+Not doing so could lead to potential problems.

 For example, stainless steel chimney caps come with stainless steel screws.
 Using any other screws might initiate electrolysis and freeze the screws.